UTBILDNINGSINFO

 International Migration and Ethnic Relations: Bachelor's Thesis

-IM245L, 15 credits (COMPULSORY)
+IM245L, 15 credits (Compulsory)

 Main field of study: International Migration and Ethnic Relations